mongodb/docs/source/includes/list-tables/atlas-search/search-indexes.rst

      - Size of the index.

    * - :guilabel:`Documents`
-     - Number and percentage of indexed documents out of the total number of documents in the collection during and after the index build on the primary or search node on the {+cluster+}.
+     - Approximate number and percentage of indexed documents out of the total number of documents in the collection during and after the index build on the primary or search node on the {+cluster+}.

    * - :guilabel:`Actions`